-Toward the end of the nineteenth century, under the influence of the Age of Reason (assumes rationalism as the essential source for truth), a belief system arose to attack Christianity.
+Toward the end of the nineteenth century, a belief system arose to attack Christianity under the influence of the Age of Reason (which assumes rationalism as the essential source of truth).
 Some of its methods claimed that the Bible was a myth.
-These claims were based more on subjective theological presuppositions than on historical fact.
+These claims were based more on subjective theological presuppositions rather than on historical facts.
 The question of the historical fact of Scripture is of little importance to those who deny the truth of Christianity.
-It is of immense importance to those who believe in its credibility for the truth of Jesus Christ can only be known from New Testament records.
+It is of immense significance to those who believe in its credibility, for the truth of Jesus Christ can only be known from New Testament records.
 The influence of the New Testament records is tantamount to the influence of His character.

-The New Testament is the most trustworthy piece of writing that ever persevered from antiquity.
+The New Testament is the most trustworthy writing that ever persevered from antiquity.
 There are greater resources for reconstructing its text than for any document of the classic age.
-Some papyri go back to the time of the writings of the apostles themselves.
+Some papyri go back almost to the time of the writings of the apostles themselves.
 By contrast, the dialogues of Plato, the works of the Greek dramatists, and Virgil’s poems have come down to us from copies few in number.
-Some of their manuscripts are separated by as much as 1400 years.
+Some classical manuscripts are separated by as much as 1400 years.
 The oldest manuscript for the Gallic Wars is 900 years after Caesar’s time.
-Tacitus’ two manuscripts are 800 and ten centuries later.
+Tacitus’ two manuscripts are 800 years and ten centuries later.

-The heyday of liberal criticism has passed.
-With this, many of its advocates face a dilemma in squaring to the demands of objective evidence.
+The heyday of that kind of liberal criticism has passed.
+With this, many of its present advocates face a dilemma in squaring with the demands of objective evidence.
 Many of them ignore modern archaeological and other evidence.
 They hang on to their speculative assumptions in the face of facts.
 However, in the twenty-first century, a new form of liberalism seeks to undermine Scripture.
 It goes by the name of Progressive Christianity, among others.